 How to Better Manage Flu Injection Side Effects

-It's not uncommon to develop a sore arm after getting the flu shot.
-We often recommend our customers to move their arm in circular motion regularly, so the vaccine isn't quite concentrated in one place.
+It's common to develop a sore arm after getting the flu shot.
+We often recommend our customers move their arms in a circular motion regularly so the vaccine isn't quite concentrated in one place.

-Over the counter painkillers such as paracetamol may help reduce the pain from a flu shot sore arm.
-If the pain persists for more than two days, it's best to speak with your local GP or pharmacist to ensure you are not experiencing an Adverse Event Following Influenza Administration (AEFI).
+Over-the-counter painkillers such as paracetamol may help reduce the pain from a flu shot sore arm.
+If the pain persists for over two days, you should speak with your local GP or pharmacist to ensure you are not experiencing an Adverse Event Following Influenza Administration (AEFI).

-Also, some may experience mild fever after a flu jab which is considered a physical response.
-Some recommendations to recover from this fever include drinking enough fluids, rest, keep yourself cool.
+Also, some may experience mild fever after a flu jab, which is considered a physical response.
+Some recommendations to recover from this fever include drinking enough fluids, rest, and keeping yourself cool.
 If the fever persists for more than two days, it's time to schedule an appointment with your GP.
-If you are concerned at all, you can always contact Health Direct on 1800 022 222.
+If you are concerned, you can always contact Health Direct on 1800 022 222.

 Is Getting Sick After Flu Shots Normal?

-Generally speaking, flu vaccinations are safe and do not lead to serious side effects.
+Generally, flu vaccinations are safe and do not lead to serious side effects.
 In rare cases, it may cause an allergic reaction.
-While these reactions can be life-threatening, the Immunisation Nursing team at Corporate Care have emergency protocols in place to deal with such situations.
+While these reactions can be life-threatening, the Immunisation Nursing team at Corporate Care has emergency protocols to deal with such situations.

-Millions of Australians get flu jabs every year and do not experience any complications at all.
+Millions of Australians get flu jabs yearly and do not experience any complications.

 Flu shots do not give you the flu.
 Therefore, an individual getting the flu from a jab is not possible.
-The virus in a vaccine is inactivated, meaning they do not contain the 'live' virus, rendering the flu vaccine safe.
+The virus in a vaccine is inactivated, meaning it does not contain the 'live' virus, rendering the flu vaccine safe.
 However, there can still be mild after flu shot symptoms, which should go away after a few days.

 Once you receive the flu shot, it takes around two weeks to generate enough antibodies to fight off the flu strains found in the vaccine administered (Type A and Type B strains).

 There's no reason to avoid getting the flu shot because you think it'll make you sick.
-We strongly recommend speaking with a healthcare professional to answer any of your concerns or question about the flu.
+We strongly recommend speaking with a healthcare professional to answer your concerns or questions about the flu.

 WE KICK OFF IN